bioinfo-cnb/bionmf-gpu/README.md

      Instructions vary among different distributions.
 For instance, on **Ubuntu 14.04**:

-      + **NVIDIA proprietary driver**: Open the program *Software & Updates*, then go to *Additional Drivers* section and check the *Using NVIDIA binary driver* option.
+      + **NVIDIA proprietary driver**: Open the program *Software & Updates*, then go to *Additional Drivers* section and check the option "*Using NVIDIA binary driver*".
         Alternatively, you can open a terminal and type:

                sudo  apt-get  install  nvidia-current